Subscription Creep Is Back: How to Audit and Cut Hidden Costs This Month

 2. Negotiate Down or Switch Plans

-“Hi, I’m considering canceling—do you have any promos or lower-cost plans available?”
+“Hi, I’m considering canceling.
+Are there any discounts or lower-cost tiers available?”

 3. Set Calendar Alerts